geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " Where'er thou art, his mightier charms compel

-" Their weeping slave to earth's remotest cell ;
+" Their weeping slave to earth's remotest cell;

 " But should he fail, by fraud or force delayed,

-4&lt; 'Till night descending wrap this land in shade ;
+4&lt; 'Till night descending wrap this land in shade;